 While the San Diego Zoo, like all zoos, has its share of quick service and kid food, it also has something many other zoos don’t: a quality sit-down restaurant with a nice wine and craft beer selection.

-I would suggest making a reservation, especially during weekends and summer as it’s one of the more popular San Diego Zoo restaurants.
+I would suggest making a reservation, especially during weekends and summer, as it’s one of the more popular San Diego Zoo restaurants.

-9. Make Time for the Keeper Talks
+9. Make Time for the Wildlife Presentations

-Find out when the keeper talks and feedings will be and plan your day around them.
 The animals are most active during feeding time (the keepers usually have food), and you’ll learn a lot during the keeper presentations.
 Check the schedule.

 10. Visit the Lost Forest Aviaries During the Hottest Part of the Day

 Birds and gorillas together?
-Yes, without the predators the lush untrimmed greenery in this area supports the gorillas’ need to snack in addition to the birds’ nesting and courting habits.
+Yes, without the predators, the lush, untrimmed greenery in this area supports the gorillas’ need to snack in addition to the birds’ nesting and courting habits.

 The bears along Center Street tend to be visible in the late afternoon.
 It’s also shady here then, too.